 - Stir with a wooden spoon or rubber spatula until a mass is formed and no dry flour remains.
 About 1 minute.

-- Cover the bowl with plastic wrap and let stand for 10 minutes.
+- Cover the dough with plastic wrap and let rise for 30 minutes.

-- Gather and measure ingredients for the filling
+- Firstly, gather and measure ingredients for the filling.

 - In a medium-size mixing bowl beat egg whites and salt until frothy and stiff peaks form.